This content has been reviewed by Jason D. Stone

 These accidents increase pressure on the overworked interstate system, leading to even more delays.

 Congestion on Massachusetts interstates even impacts drivers who avoid them.
 Many drivers will reroute through local communities when faced with a delay, causing more dangerous driving conditions in areas that aren’t used to seeing traffic.

 Traffic congestion also slows down emergency vehicles as they race to help people who need urgent care.

 Contact Jason Stone Injury Lawyers to File a Personal Injury Claim

-If you’ve been injured in an accident, the car accident attorneys at Jason Stone Injury Lawyers can guide you through the process of filing a personal injury claim.
+If you’ve been injured in an accident, contact the car accident attorneys at Jason Stone Injury Lawyers and let them guide you through the process of filing a personal injury claim.